 Unlike other countries with more restrictive laws, egg donation is completely legal in Spain and has been regulated since 1988.
 Spanish assisted reproduction law protects donor identity, so that the donor never knows the child’s identity and the child never knows who the donor is.

 Many families have concerns about the donor selection process.
-IVF-Spain has advanced protocols for selecting the most suitable donor for each family.
+IVF-Life has advanced protocols for selecting the most suitable donor for each family.

 Before entering the egg donation programme, candidates must undergo a battery of tests to determine the following:

-At IVF-Spain, ovarian stimulation is carried out according to personalised protocols to obtain sufficient embryos and increase the possibilities of achieving pregnancy.
+At IVF-Life, ovarian stimulation is carried out according to personalised protocols to obtain sufficient embryos and increase the possibilities of achieving pregnancy.

 Ultrasound examinations are performed during this period, which lasts between 10 and 20 days, to check that the patient is responding to the drugs prescribed and that her follicles are growing steadily to reach the optimal size to guarantee puncture and, therefore, reproductive success.